-Definitions Active Shooter An individual actively engaged in killing or attempting to kill people in a confined and populated area, typically through the use of firearms.
+-J · · · · · · · · · · · · · · · · · · · Active Shooter An individual actively engaged in killing or attempting to kill people in a confined and populated area, typically through the use of firearms.
 Civil Disturbance Includes riots, demonstrations, threatening individuals or assemblies that have become disruptive.
 Potentially Violent or Dangerous Person Person who indicates they may try to harm themselves and/or others or someone who appears threatening through words or actions.

-In the event of an active threat / active shooter at or near your location:
+In the event of an ACTIVE THREAT / ACTIVE SHOOTER at or near your location:

 - 1. Immediately contact OCCC CPD.
 Officers will respond to the location of the disturbance and request additional support from local Law Enforcement Agencies, as necessary. - 2.
 A report of an active shooter on campus will result in an immediate "Shelter in Place" alert for everyone on campus, utilizing the Campus Alert Notification System (CAN), including but not limited to: campus e-mail, text messaging system, Alertus beacons, computer screens, public address systems, social media, and personal direction from campus officials. - 3.
 If the armed person or shooter is near your location you should consider the following options: - 3.1.
-Run and escape, if possible. - 3.1.1.
-Getting away from the shooter or shooters is the top priority. - 3.1.2.
-Leave your belongings behind and get away. - 3.1.3.
-Help others escape, if possible, but evacuate regardless of whether others agree to follow. - 3.1.4.
-Warn and prevent individuals from entering an area where the active shooter may be. - 3.1.5.
+Run and escape, if possible. - a.
+Getting away from the shooter or shooters is the top priority. - b.
+Leave your belongings behind and get away. - c.
+Help others escape, if possible, but evacuate regardless of whether others agree to follow. - d.
+Warn and prevent individuals from entering an area where the active shooter may be. - e.
 Once you are safe, contact OCCC CPD, and provide any details you have about the shooter including: description, location, and type of weapon(s). - 3.2.
-Shelter in Place and hide, if escape is not possible. - 3.2.1.
+Hide / Shelter in Place, if escape is not possible. - a.
 Get out of view and stay very quiet.
-Look for a hiding place that will provide protection if shots are fired in your direction. - 3.2.2.
-Lock and block doors, close blinds, and turn off lights. - 3.2.3.
-Silence all electronic devices and make sure they will not vibrate. - 3.2.4.
-Do not hide in groups, spread out along walls or hide separately to make it more difficult for the shooter. - 3.2.5.
-As discreetly as possible, without illuminating your location, try to communicate with police silently through the OCCC Shield mobile app. - 3.2.6.
+Look for a hiding place that will provide protection if shots are fired in your direction. - b.
+Lock and block doors, close blinds, and turn off lights. - c.
+Silence all electronic devices and make sure they will not vibrate. - d.
+Do not hide in groups, spread out along walls or hide separately to make it more difficult for the shooter. - e.
+As discreetly as possible, without illuminating your location, try to communicate with police silently through the OCCC Shield mobile app. - f.
 Stay in place until law enforcement gives you notification of "All Clear". - 3.3.
-Fight, as an absolute last resort. - 3.3.1.
-Commit to your actions and act aggressively as possible against the shooter. - 3.3.2.
-Recruit others to ambush the shooter with makeshift weapons like chairs, fire extinguishers, scissors, books, etc. to distract and disarm the shooter. - 3.3.3.
+Fight, as an absolute last resort. - a.
+Commit to your actions and act aggressively as possible against the shooter. - b.
+Recruit others to ambush the shooter with makeshift weapons like chairs, fire extinguishers, scissors, books, etc. to distract and disarm the shooter. - c.
 Be prepared to cause severe or lethal injury to the shooter.